 Future of Packaging

 The packaging industry in India has been predicted to grow at 18% annually, with flexible packaging style growing at 25% and rigid packaging at 15%.
-In the first quarter of 2021, the food Safety and Standards Authority of India (FSSAI) had announced new packaging regulations to replace the former provisions.
+In the first quarter of 2021, the Food Safety and Standards Authority of India (FSSAI) announced new packaging regulations to replace the former provisions.
 Digital innovations paired with fast-moving supply chains further align with the desire for integrated marketing, with packaging providing a gateway to link into social media.
+Hope the concept of Sustainable and Gamified Packaging – The Future of Packaging is well understood.